kgates-github/LLM-Prompts-for-AI-Interaction-Patterns/README.md

 This repo contains the chat prompts used for the essay, [Embracing Design’s AI-Native Frontier: Case Studies in Computational Design Thinking](https://medium.com/@kevinagates/embracing-designs-ai-native-frontier-case-studies-in-computational-design-thinking-30c394a78b7e).

-Each prompt example shows careful structuring with specific roles, clear requirements, and defined output formats that ensure consistent results.

 I ran these prompts using Anthropic’s dev console, which requires you to set up an account.
 You could also run them in the free version, but may get different results.

 https://console.anthropic.com/